smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-free.rst

 becomes more challenging to define the exact desired regular expression.
 In particular, patterns may be *admissible* and *inadmissible*.

-The admissibility of a patterns is related to its behavior.
-A pattern that matches on an empty sequence is inadmissible, because it accepts without continuing reading the input.
-The lexer then stalls.
-A pattern that does not accept anything is also inadmissible, because it cannot be related to a match action.
-If such an inadmissible pattern is detected, Quex reports an error.
+An *inadmissible* pattern has one ore more of the following properties.

+    * It matches an empty sequence.
+This would make the lexer accept on no input.
+The lexer would not proceed and stall on accepting nothing.

+    * It does not match anything.
+A pattern that never matches cannot be related to a reaction.

+Any pattern which is not *inadmissible* in the above sense is *admissible*.
+Whenever an inadmissible pattern is detected, an error is reported.
 Any pattern that is not inadmissible is admissible.
 However, even for admissible patterns there remains an issue with *sanity*.
-If pattern contains a state that iterates on any lexatom to itself, then this state would eat anything until the end of input.
+If a pattern contains a state that iterates on any lexatom to itself, then this state would eat anything until the end of input.
 As a shorthand to transform any pattern into a *sane* pattern the following command may be used.

 .. describe:: \\Sanitize{P}